 But SOAP came with strict rules, rigid standards were too heavy, and, in some situations, very resource-intensive.
-Except for existing on-premise scenarios, most developers now prefer developing in REST over SOAP.
+Except for existing on-premises scenarios, most developers now prefer developing in REST over SOAP.

-An RPC is a remote procedural call protocol.
+An RPC is a Remote Procedure Call protocol.
 They are the oldest and simplest types of APIs.
 The goal of an RPC was for the client to execute code on a server.
 XML-RPC used XML to encode its calls, while JSON-RPC used JSON for the encoding.

 Both are simple protocols.
 Though similar to REST, there are a few key differences.
-RPC APIs are very tightly coupled, so this makes it difficult to maintain or update them.
+RPC APIs are very tightly coupled, making it difficult to maintain or update them.

 To make any changes, a new developer would have to go through various RPCs’ documentation to understand how one change could affect the other.